orizens/orizens.com/src/pages/blog/2015-12-11-automating-javascript-testing-deploy-with-travis-ci-part-3.md

 Echoes Player is deployed to github pages (remember - it's a ui based app), so, all I had to do is push a new version of bundled code to <a href="https://github.com/orizens/echoes/tree/gh-pages" target="_blank">gh-pages branch</a> of my repository.

 The preparation for release involves several steps to take before pushing to github the new code.
-For that, I'm using <a href="https://docs.npmjs.com/misc/scripts" target="_blank">npm's scripts feature</a> - I defined a custom script - &#8220;release" - script that will run the required operations before i can commit to github.
+For that, I'm using <a href="https://docs.npmjs.com/misc/scripts" target="_blank">npm's scripts feature</a> - I defined a custom script - "release" - script that will run the required operations before i can commit to github.

 ```typescript
 "scripts": {